10 Great Games That Aren’t D&D (For One Shots & Mini-Campaigns)

 There are tons of amazing, well-written, exciting TTRPGs out there, whether you want to explore established universes, new genres, or just different styles of play.

-I’ve put together a list of 10 fantastic games that you can pick up cheaply (or for free) that tend toward having light rulesets and a strong concept players can grasp in no time and that lend themselves toward one-shots or mini-campaigns.
+I’ve put together a list of 10 fantastic games that you can pick up cheaply (or for free).

 Let’s get started.